taboege/dsharp/README.md

 but author information is incomplete, e.g. "haz" missing an email in the mercurial repository, which is a mandatory field in git commits.

+The solver is now always built statically with multiprecision support.

+---

 # DSHARP version 1.0

 If you would like the solver to use infinite precision numbers for the counting,